Cruising with Babies and Toddlers: Packing Items

 18. Formal night outfits.
 There are two formal nights during a 7-day cruise.
 We’ve always liked dressing up and is a great excuse to dress up the little ones in their best outfits.
 Who can resist little boys looking adorable in a suit and tie and little girls looking like little princesses?

 20. Nightlight.
-My kids are one of those that can’t sleep in the dark and need a little bit of light for the room.
+My kids are one of those people who can’t sleep in the dark and need a little bit of light for the room.
 So, a nightlight has been better option than a completely dark cabin or having the bathroom light on.

 It is worth mentioning that some ships now have baby packages for diapers, baby food, wipes, etc. to be delivered to your stateroom upon arrival and must be pre-ordered prior to sailing.
 These cut down on items you don’t have to carry on the plane.
 Some have toys to borrow from their kids’ programs too.